KobeW50/ReVanced-Documentation/reddit_posts/YT-ReVanced-Guide.md

 ### **How do I update YouTube ReVanced?**

 To update, you will need to download the suggested YouTube APK, patch it, and install it.
-Of course make sure your ReVanced Manager is up-to-date.
+Of course, make sure your ReVanced Manager is up-to-date.
 There is no reason to uninstall your current YouTube ReVanced or ReVanced Manager when updating.